SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Experiments and Analysis

 \subsection{Hyperspectral scene classification}

 Scene classification in remote sensing is to label an entire image with a single and macroscopic LULC label (e.g., urban area, forest), unlike pixel-wise classification.
-While the field of hyperspectral scene classification (HSSC) is still emerging, it provides an ideal benchmark for evaluating for pre-training performance when using a minimal classification head.
-Furthermore, as the ablation experiments demonstrate, this task holds significant implications for the study of hypernetworks.
+The field of hyperspectral scene classification is still emerging, which plays an important role in scene positioning and scene understanding.